-We receive new cases and recheck patients Monday-Thursday.
-Review the next day's appointment schedule each afternoon, sign up for a case in VetHosp, and familiarize yourself with the incoming patient complaints.
+We recommend reviewing the next day's appointment schedule each afternoon, sign up for a case in VetHosp, and familiarize yourself with the incoming patient complaints.
 You are expected to review the patient's record before the animal arrives for its appointment.